seejanerun/Partners-MLOps-Workshop/README.md

 <img src = readme_images/NewNotebook.png width="800">
 </p>

-When you have your notebook loaded, click on the Data tab, then onto the data source we added in lab 1 as displayed below
+Once your notebook is loaded, click on the left blue menu and click on the Data page, then onto the data source we added in lab 1 as displayed below

 <p align="center">
 <img src = readme_images/DataTab.png width="800">